Information for parents

 Dutch higher education has a binary system, which means that your child can choose between two types of education:

-- higher professional education, offered by universities of applied sciences
+- programmes focussed on preparing students for their future careers, offered by universities of applied sciences

 - research-oriented education, offered by research universities.